• Skip to primary navigation

 Notes

-Cake storage: Cake can be stored in an air tight cake container at room temperature for up to 3 days.
+Cake storage: Cake can be stored in an airtight cake container at room temperature for up to 1 day or up to 3 days stored in the refrigerator.
+Bring to room temperature before serving.

 Nutrition Information: